Burczybas [mrëczk, mruczek] (Pol.: ‘grumble bass’)

 - Jan Stęszewski

-- and Zbigniew J. Przerembski
+- , revised by Zbigniew J. Przerembski

 Friction drum used in the Pomerania and Warmia regions of Poland.
 Formerly it was used in magic and annual folk rituals, mainly during Christmas and Shrovetide.
 Nowadays many folk ensembles use it to provide a rhythmic bass, and as a musical attribute of Kashubian cultural identity.
 The barrel-shaped body is about 25–30 cm tall and made of wooden staves, or sometimes a hollowed log.
 The bottom of the barrel is made of leather or wood with a centrally attached strand of horsehair or a metal chain that is rubbed rhythmically with wetted or rosined hands.
 A smaller version called the ...